 - Use real-time data on progress and cost consumption to keep the project on track and do periodical EC reporting.

 - Develop a good relationship with the project officer based on proactive communication.

 - Develop a shared knowledge base, contact list, events calendar, etc. to keep everyone instantly on the same page.

 - Have a secure document repository with varying levels of access rights.

 - Ensure data security follows EU and GDPR standards.

-Guidelines for Horizon 2020 data management
+5 foundational practices for Horizon 2020 financial management